-(e.g., Federico et al., 2017; Ferrarin et al., 2018; Toomey et al., 2022; Zhang et al., 2016).
-Mostly used in their 2D, barotropic version, such models are computationally-fast and can be used over continental-wide regions or the global ocean to produce hindcasts (Fernández-Montblanc et al., 2020; Fernández-Montblanc et al., 2019) reaching up to 1.25 km of resolution at the coast (Muis et al., 2020), operational forecasts (NOAA, 2023) and to produce tidal atlases (Lyard et al., 2021).
-However, barotropic hydrodynamic models do not simulate changes in mean sea level due to baroclinic effects, although this contribution can be substantial even for extreme sea levels in e.g., micro-tidal or non-stormy regions.
+Storm surge models, also called hydrodynamic models here, are usually based on shallow-water equations.
+They are the most common tools to simulate the generation and propagation of storm surges due to atmospheric surface pressure and winds, thereby providing water levels and velocities (e.g. SELFE, SCHISM, POM, Delft3D, ADCIRC, GTSM, MIKE21, TuFlow, ROMS, FVCOM, SHYFEM) (Fujiang et al., 2022; Ciliberti et al., 2022).
+They can also incorporate astronomical tides.
+In these models, shallow-water equations are often discretized based on unstructured meshes with either finite-volume methods or finite-element methods.
+Unstructured grids allow seamless modelling from the open ocean to the coastal ocean using a spatially variable resolution with finer resolution in the coastal zones (Fig. 2), which enhances the simulation of coastal processes (e.g. Federico et al., 2017; Ferrarin et al., 2018; Toomey et al., 2022; Zhang et al., 2016).
+Mostly used in their 2D, barotropic version, such models are computationally fast and can be used over continent-wide regions or the global ocean to produce hindcasts (Fernández-Montblanc et al., 2020, 2019) reaching up to 1.25 km resolution at the coast (Muis et al., 2020) and operational forecasts (NOAA, 2023) and to produce tidal atlases (Lyard et al., 2021).
+However, barotropic hydrodynamic models do not simulate changes in mean sea level due to baroclinic effects, although this contribution can be substantial even for extreme sea levels, such as in micro-tidal or non-stormy regions.

-3D, baroclinic hydrodynamic models also exist.
-3D baroclinic models are able to solve additional physical processes, such as the gradients of sea water density-induced changes in mean sea level (e.g., steric sea level), and lead to more accurate sea level and with even greater impacts on currents (Ye et al., 2020).
+There are also 3D baroclinic hydrodynamic models, which are able to solve additional physical processes, such as the gradients of seawater-density-induced changes in mean sea level (e.g. steric sea level), and lead to more accurate sea level measurements with even greater impacts on currents (Ye et al., 2020).
 Adding baroclinicity in a global barotropic operational model can lead to significant improvements in predictions of extreme water levels (Wang et al., 2022).

 In storm surge models, the calibration of bottom friction is especially important.
-Such systems can assimilate different sources of observations notably to provide more accurate initial conditions for their forecasts and increase forecasts skills over short lead times.
-Observations assimilated in storm surge models include sea surface height from tide gauges, for higher frequency and coastal processes, and/or from satellite altimetry, for longer period processes.
+Such systems can assimilate different sources of observations notably to provide more accurate initial conditions for their forecasts and increase forecast skills over short lead times.
+Observations assimilated in storm surge models include sea surface height from tide gauges, for higher frequency and coastal processes, and/or from satellite altimetry, for longer-period processes.
 Operational storm surge forecasting systems have been implemented in many countries, based on different types of storm surge models (Fujiang et al., 2022).